-Belmont 407, LLC, a Delaware limited liability company ("Belmont 407" or the "Developer"), was formed for the purpose of acquiring and holding for investment and sale tracts of land, including approximately 920 acres of land in the District.
-Belmont 407 has determined the overall development plan for such land in the District and arranged for the construction of water, sanitary sewer, and road facilities within the District either directly or through affiliate entities.
-The members of Belmont 407, LLC include: H4 Belmont, L.P. ("HMM"), a Texas limited partnership, and Realty Capital Belmont, L.P. ("RCB"), a Texas limited partnership.
+The Developer......Belmont 407, LLC, a Delaware limited liability company ("Belmont 407" or the "Developer"), was formed for the purpose of acquiring and holding for investment and sale tracts of land, including lands in the District.
+Belmont 407 has determined the overall development plan for such land in the District and arranged for the construction of water, sanitary sewer and road facilities within the District either directly or through affiliate entities.
+The members of Belmont 407 include: H4 Belmont, L.P. ("HMM"), a Texas limited partnership, and Realty Capital Belmont, L.P. ("RCB"), a Texas limited partnership.
 HMM is the managing member of Belmont 407.